MarcusCalidus/ts-material-icons-svg/README.md

 `import 'ts-material-icons-svg';`

 ## Baseline Icons
+To Include the whole set

 `import {icon_edit} from 'ts-material-icons-svg/dist/baseline';`

+To Include one icon only

+`import icon_edit from 'ts-material-icons-svg/svg/baseline/edit.svg';`

 ## Outline Icons
+To Include the whole set

 `import {icon_edit} from 'ts-material-icons-svg/dist/outline';`

+To Include one icon only

+`import icon_edit from 'ts-material-icons-svg/svg/outline/edit.svg';`

 ## Sharp Icons
+To Include the whole set

 `import {icon_edit} from 'ts-material-icons-svg/dist/sharp';`

+To Include one icon only

+`import icon_edit from 'ts-material-icons-svg/svg/sharp/edit.svg';`

 ## Round Icons
+To Include the whole set

 `import {icon_edit} from 'ts-material-icons-svg/dist/round';`

+To Include one icon only

+`import icon_edit from 'ts-material-icons-svg/svg/round/edit.svg';`

 ## Twotone Icons
+To Include the whole set

 `import {icon_edit} from 'ts-material-icons-svg/dist/twotone';`

+To Include one icon only

+`import icon_edit from 'ts-material-icons-svg/svg/twotone/edit.svg';`

 # Usage - the icon names
 The names of the icons correspond to the official icon names by Google (see here: https://material.io/tools/icons)